Nitin4900/Bank-Customer-Churn-Analysis/README.md

-# Bank Customer Churn Prediction
+# Bank Customer Churn Predictio

 This project uses machine learning to predict whether a customer is likely to churn (i.e., leave the bank) based on their profile and transaction behavior.